-In addition to the commercial labels that remain regulated by the regulations in force, for seed and propagating material, an official label must be affixed to the seed package or attached to bunches, containers or other plant packing means.
+In addition to the commercial labels, for seed and propagating material, an official label must be affixed to the seed package or attached to bunches, containers or other plant packing means.

-Materials in contact with foodstuffs
+Materials in Contact with Foodstuffs

-The November 23, 2016 Executive Decree No16-299, published in the JO.
+The November 23, 2016, Executive Decree No16-299, published in the JO.
 No 69 on December 6, 2016, regulates the conditions for use of objects and materials that come in contact with foodstuffs as well as cleaning preparations made from these materials.
 In 2021, a new order was issued to regulate the rubber materials that come in contact with foodstuffs.
 The January 16, 2021 Order published in JO.
 No 22 outlines the specifications related to objects or materials made of rubber intended for use in contact with foodstuffs.
 The decree outlines the inertia criteria that rubber materials or objects should comply with to be used in contact with food.
-The decree also provides the list of polymers used for rubber manufacture destined for use with foodstuffs (annex I), classification of rubber materials (annex II) as well as authorized additives to polymers used in contact with food (annex III).
+The decree also provides the list of polymers used for rubber manufacture destined for use with foodstuffs (Annex I), classification of rubber materials (annex II) as well as authorized additives to polymers used in contact with food (annex III).

-Packaging waste
+Packaging Waste

-In 2001, Algeria set the regulation for packaging wastes by the Decree No 01-19 on December 12, 2001 published in JO.
+In 2001, Algeria set the regulation for packaging wastes by Decree No 01-19 on December 12, 2001, published in JO.
 No 77 on December 15, 2001.
-In 2002, this decree was amended by the November 11, 2002 Decree No 2-372 published in JO.
+In 2002, this decree was amended by the November 11,

+2002 Decree No 2-372 published in JO.
 No 74 on November 13, 2002.
-This decree defines the methods of valuation of waste by their generator and / or holder as well as the waste disposal conditions for waste that holders or generators cannot value, particularly, the packaging waste.
-The decree's article 8 provides a requirement to comply with specifications for the waste recycling.
-By this article, the packaging waste recycling company is required take back, collect and direct packaging waste to reuse, recycling or disposal, under conditions in accordance with a specification document regulated by law.
-The specifications provided in article 8, must include the terms for packaging waste storage, as well as the collection, the recycling and the disposal methods.
+This decree defines the methods of valuation of waste by their generator and/or holder as well as the waste disposal conditions for waste that holders or generators cannot value, particularly, packaging waste.
+The decree's article 8 provides a requirement to comply with specifications for waste recycling.
+By this article, the packaging waste recycling company is required to take back, collect and direct packaging waste to reuse, recycling or disposal, under conditions specified in the law.
+The specifications provided in article 8, must include the terms for packaging waste storage, as well as the collection, recycling, and disposal methods.
 By this decree the packaging waste recycling company, duly accredited is required to ensure the recycling of the packaging waste is carried out under conditions compliant with environmental standards.
 The decree also outlines the public system for treatment of the packaging wastes.